Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/config.md

 ## UI controls

-This section provides default configuration for Xomega Blazor controls in the `ui:blazor-controls` element, specifically the `XGrid`, for the [Blazor Views generator](../../generators/presentation/blazor/views.md).
+This section provides the default configuration for Xomega Blazor controls in the `ui:blazor-controls` element, specifically the `XGrid`, for the [Blazor Views generator](../../generators/presentation/blazor/views).
 This configuration can be overridden on each specific list data object in the model.

-It also specifies the paths to the customizable Web Forms user controls and the master page for [ASP.NET Views generator](../../generators/presentation/webforms/views.md) under the `ui:user-controls` element.
+It also specifies the paths to the customizable Web Forms user controls and the master page for [ASP.NET Views generator](../../generators/presentation/webforms/views) under the `ui:user-controls` element.
 The following snippet illustrates this configuration.

 ```xml title="global_config.xom"
 <config xmlns="http://www.xomega.net/omodel"